codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ### Kafka Configuration
 Kafka has more than 140 configuration parameter available.
 Only a few parameters are needed to get start.
-But for production you can't go in one go, this is iterative process which tune your kafka using some configuration using parameters we set.
+But for production we can't put Kakfa in one go, this is iterative process which tune our kafka using some configuration parameters, which we set over time after observations.
 * Kafka divided the parameter on the importance with level high,medium and low on parameter.
 * You will not get production ready kafka configuration in one go
-* Configuring Kafka is iterative process: behaviour changes over time based on usage and monitoring, so should your configuration.
+* Configuring Kafka is iterative process: behaviour changes over time based on usage and monitoring, so we should update configuration over looking at observation and performance.

 Let's understand some parameter: